utshakka/ut4installer/README.md

 This installer bundles it all into a convenient package

+The installer operates on a prebuilt ut4 image with all of the addon content already installed\
+Essentially unzips ut4 into desired directory and then performs remaining actions to finish configuring ut4uu install, master server connection, runtime dependencies, and desktop shortcut

 Features:
 ---------------
 Checks/installs game runtime dependencies normally installed by epic games launcher\